-You can click here or below the image to know the detail of the differences between sencha (loose-leaf form) and matcha (powder form).
+You can click here or below the image to learn the details of the differences between sencha (loose-leaf form) and matcha (powder form).

 One question we often get asked is if matcha is healthier than sencha.

-Generally speaking, matcha is healthier.
-Quality is an important word as there are grounded lower quality variants of sencha.
-Matcha has a number of benefits including helping to lower blood pressure, fighting cancer, boosting metabolism, improving dental health and being rich in antioxidants.
-For more info please click here or below image.
+Generally speaking, matcha is healthier than sencha because you are taking in the entire tea leaf rather than steeping it.
+Quality is an important word, as there are lower-quality variants of sencha.
+Matcha has a number of benefits, including helping to lower blood pressure, fighting cancer, boosting metabolism, improving dental health, and being rich in antioxidants.
+For more information, please click here or below the image.

-A surprising fact is that when it comes to health chemicals in tea, cold-brewing tea retains more of the health benefits chemical than hot tea.
-(This does not mean that hot tea is not healthy, hot tea is still a very healthy drink!)
+A surprising fact is that when it comes to health chemicals in tea, cold-brewing tea retains more of its health benefits than hot tea.
+(This does not mean that hot tea is not healthy; hot tea is still a very healthy drink!)

-Personally, I usually keep a jar of cold brew tea in my refrigerator using the below approaches and still drink hot tea when I want.
+Personally, I usually keep a jar of cold-brewed tea in my refrigerator using the below approaches and still drink hot tea when I want.

 You can see how you can cold brew Japanese tea by clicking on the images below.

-From a historical point of view in Japan, Japanese tea has not been consumed with sweetener until very recently introduced by outside of Japan.
-Therefore, if you try to look for sweeten Japanese tea, you do not find many Japanese sources.
+From a historical point of view, in Japan, Japanese tea has not been consumed with sweetener until very recently, when it was introduced outside of Japan.
+Therefore, if you try to look for sweetened Japanese tea, you will not find many Japanese sources.

 This does not mean that Japanese tea does not taste good with sweetness.
 In fact, there are many ways to sweeten Japanese tea.
-Please see this article that I listed different ways to sweeten Japanese tea.
+Please see this article, in which I list different ways to sweeten Japanese tea.

-In recent years, there are many movent of sweetening tea in Japan, and some tea companies are creating new tea products.
+In recent years, there have been many movements toward sweetening tea in Japan, and some tea companies are creating new tea products.
 I have covered a story here if you are interested in reading more about it.

-Here are two popular sweetened Japanese tea we carry on our inventory if you are interested.
+Here are two popular sweetened Japanese teas we carry in our inventory if you are interested.

 I am sensitive to caffeine.
 Is there good Japanese Tea for me?

-Many Japanese green teas contain caffeine that may not be ideal for people who are sensitive to caffeine or before settling down in the evening.
+Many Japanese green teas contain caffeine, which may not be ideal for people who are sensitive to caffeine or before settling down in the evening.

-Low caffeine Hojicha is available in our store.
-Japanese farmers focusing on a lower caffeine Hojicha tend to pick the leaves from a more mature harvest in combination with a roasting process that reaches approx..
-200 degrees celsius.
+Low-caffeine Hojicha is available in our store.
+Japanese farmers focusing on a lower caffeine Hojicha tend to pick the leaves from a more mature harvest in combination with a roasting process that reaches approx. 200 degrees Celsius (392 F).
 The relatively high temperature adjusts the caffeine’s composition.

-Unless you want herbal tea, no tea can actually eliminate entire caffeine contents.
-Please click here or below image if you want to know more about tea and caffeine.
-I tried to answer all the questions I can answer about this topic.
+Unless you want herbal tea, no tea can actually eliminate its entire caffeine content.
+Please click here or on the below image if you want to know more about tea and caffeine.
+I tried to answer all the questions I could about this topic.

 Aristotle emphasized balance when it came to a healthy physical condition.
-The same can be said with green tea, caffeine, and pregnancy.
-For those concerned with caffeine intake, generally speaking, 200 mg of caffeine a day is safe which equates to approx. 3–4 cups a day for most green teas(4).
+The same can be said about green tea, caffeine, and pregnancy.
+For those concerned with caffeine intake, generally speaking, 200 mg of caffeine a day is safe, which equates to approximately 3–4 cups a day for most green teas.

-Please click here or image below for more information about this.
+Please click here or on the image below for more information about this.

 Hojicha may be a good option with lower caffeine if you want to cut down on caffeine intake.

 Is green tea good for kids?
-Please see below; short answer - Yes!
+Please see below; the short answer is yes!

-Given the prevalence of catechins in green tea and their associated health benefits, green tea has a plethora of benefits including fighting obesity and is healthy for the heart.
+Given the prevalence of catechins in green tea and their associated health benefits, green tea has a plethora of benefits, including fighting obesity and being healthy for the heart.
 It helps boost the immune system as well as increase caffeine tolerance.
 One of the more important benefits for children is that it helps stave off influenza.
-We all know kids and their germs are a thing, why not add green tea to the arsenal?
+We all know kids and their germs are a thing; why not add green tea to the arsenal?

-Hojicha is a very popular drink for kids and elderly in Japan as it is less in caffeine and easy to the sensitive stomach.
+Hojicha is a very popular drink for kids and the elderly in Japan, as it is low in caffeine and easy on the stomach.

-If you’re looking for diet teas well Japanese green teas have something to say.
-While we specifically offer a diet Pu-erh tea, green teas increase fat burning and caffeine has been shown to "improve physical performance by mobilizing fatty acids”
+If you’re looking for diet teas, Japanese green teas have something to say.
+While we specifically offer a diet Pu-erh tea, green teas increase fat burning, and caffeine has been shown to "improve physical performance by mobilizing fatty acids."

-Personally, I have done diet with Japanese tea, and what worked the most is to do Intermittent fasting with Japanese tea.
+Personally, I have done diets with Japanese tea, and what worked the most was intermittent fasting with Japanese tea.
 I wrote an entire article about this, so please check it out.